Abdullahnaveed102/Sentiment-Analysis-of-Audio-Recordings/README.md

 ## Dataset
 The study utilizes the Crema D dataset, containing 7442 labeled audio clips with diverse emotions and ethnic backgrounds.

-## Acknowledgments
-This work is built upon the Crema D dataset and leverages various machine learning and natural language processing techniques.